wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.0.1 =
+- The user role options for the "Admin Dashboard Access Permission" settings field will show the translated values.

 = 4.0.0 =
 - Removed the "Use WordPress Timezone" settings option from the advanced settings menu.
 This option can conflict with some events management type plugins.
 - The plugin will now record the date values according to your WordPress timezone settings (by default).